-Staying on the grid while moving isn’t too challenging when access to e-mail, social media and other communication methods makes almost everyone readily available.
+Staying on the grid while moving isn’t too challenging when access to e-mail, social media, and other communication methods makes almost everyone readily available.
 However, not everyone may be aware that you’re moving, and you don’t want to miss out on snail mail and utility services for a single second.
 Obviously, you must update your address before moving, but who needs to know?
 We know who needs to know and how and when to tell them below!

 Family and Friends

-Notify family and friends with your new address — even barely tolerable relatives.
+Notify family and friends of your new address — even barely tolerable relatives.
 Most likely, those closest to you already know the address before it’s official, but a quick call or message should suffice.
 Waiting until you host a housewarming party is fine.
 When the holiday season approaches, send out cards earlier than usual, so recipients will have your address.

 Give your employer the professional courtesy of a month or two-week notice that you’re vacating your job and area.
 This allows them time to hire and train a new person, and they can update tax and insurance information, says Zillow.
 Inform professional organizations, too.

-The easiest way to inform people across the board is to update your address with the post office which you can do in-person, through an official postcard or their website which requests a dollar fee.
-Your mail will be forwarded for up to a year after your moving date; magazine and newspaper subscriptions, up to 60 days.
+The easiest way to inform people across the board is to update your address with the post office which you can do in-person, through an official postcard, or their website which requests a dollar fee.
+Your mail will be forwarded for up to a year after your moving date; magazine and newspaper subscriptions, and up to 60 days.

-In order to start your services in your new home and/or disconnect services in your old, apprise the following utility companies of your new address: electric, gas, water, telephone, cable and Internet.
+In order to start your services in your new home and/or disconnect services in your old, apprise the following utility companies of your new address: electric, gas, water, telephone, cable, and Internet.
 If you don’t let them know you’re leaving, you may end up paying for extra days.

-Update your car, health, life and homeowner’s insurance policies with your new address.
+Update your car, health, life, and homeowner’s insurance policies with your new address.
 For car and homeowner’s policies, adjustments may necessary for your coverage and prices regarding your new municipality.

 Depending on the state where you live, Zillow says you have about 10 to 30 days after you move to update your driver’s license and registration.